Introduction on PostgreSQL WHERE Clause

 Output:

 The above WHERE clause is used to join multiple tables together in a single SELECT statement.
-This SELECT statement would return all firstname and result values where there is a matching record in the student and temp_student tables based on rollno and where the firstname is ‘David’.
+This SELECT statement would return all firstname and result values with a matching record in the student and temp_student tables based on rollno and where the firstname is ‘David’.

 Conclusion

-The PostgreSQL WHERE clause is used with SELECT, INSERT, UPDATE, or DELETE statement to filter rows.
+The PostgreSQL WHERE clause filters rows with SELECT, INSERT, UPDATE, or DELETE statement.
 This article intends to introduce you to where clause in PostgreSQL.

 Recommended Articles